srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

     phc2sys[4348.553]: CLOCK_REALTIME phc offset       -25 s2 freq   +8016 delay   1396
     phc2sys[4348.678]: CLOCK_REALTIME phc offset        -5 s2 freq   +8028 delay   1397

-The first value here is used to determine if the PTP sync is correct, for this we look for a value < 100.
+The first value here is used to determine if the PTP sync is correct, for this we look for a value in the range of -100 to 100.

 In both of the above commands ``enp1s0f0`` is the network interface on our DU that gets the PTP sync.

 srsRAN configuration
 --------------------